 “I didn’t just want to adopt my own name as the business name, as some people do.
 And “Health-This” or “Wellness-Solutions-That” seemed stale and limiting.
 When I thought about what’s important in employee wellbeing, I was reminded of an inspirational figure from the story of the Triangle Factory fire.
 If you don’t recall learning about this historic event from 1911 — the deadliest and most traumatic workplace disaster in New York City prior to the destruction of the World Trade Center on September 11, 2001 — read more about it in my blog post.

 “One of the heroes of the Triangle Factory fire was twenty-something elevator operator, Joseph Zito, who risked his life repeatedly as he returned to the fiery floors of the Triangle Factory to shuttle panicked workers, mostly young women, to safety.
-Horrifically, many of the workers Joe couldn’t get to ultimately leaped into the elevator shaft or out one of the 10th story windows.
+Horrifically, many of the workers Mr. Zito couldn’t help ultimately leaped into the elevator shaft or out one of the 10th story windows.

-Listen to a 60-second recording of Joe’s great-great-grandson retelling the story:
+Listen to a 60-second recording of Joseph Zito’s great-great-grandson retelling the story:

 Jozito: “Something Different”